Azure/azure-sdk-for-java/keyvault/client/secrets/README.md

     System.out.println(e.getMessage());
 }
 ```
-### Logging [TODO]
-This SDK uses SLF4J logging library.
-The logging is enabled by default, just ensure your application/project takes dependency on SLF4J logging library.

 ## Next steps
 Several KeyVault Java SDK samples are available to you in the SDK's GitHub repository.
 These samples provide example code for additional scenarios commonly encountered while working with Key Vault: